ChristosKrilisDev/ml-agents-thesis-project/README.md

 # Training with Mlagents

-  See the [About the project](AboutTheProject.md) for more detailed informations about installation and setting up the project.
+  See the [Project Overview](ProjectOverview.md) for more detailed informations about installation and setting up and executing the project.